emdupre/cosn-nilearn/_sources/01-data-structures.md

 Or, how should we handle cross-validation?

 But if we're starting with neuroimaging data, how can create this kind of structured representation?
+In this tutorial, we'll use our sample neuroimaging data and a pre-defined functional atlas to derive connectomes that we can use in our subsequent classification analyses.
+While your extracted features of interest may differ depending on your downstream analyses (e.g., you may want to use a different atlas), this basic structure is useful for a range of research questions!

 ## Neuroimaging data